StefanZander/lecture_notes/smw/skript/marp/01_smw_intro_new.md

 ::::: columns
 :::: double
-Bekannt sind die folgenden Aussagen^1^
+Bekannt und anerkannt sind die folgenden Aussagen^1^
 > "We know more than we can tell."
 >
 > "If HP knew what HP knows, we would be three times as profitable"